bpowers/godocr/README.md

 fairly heavyweight operation), and enabling the pretty-printed http server.

-Possibly of interest is that if godocr is run on a package that is already installed, or in the standard library, it simply calls godoc.
+godocr will simply call godoc for packages in the standard library, but will check out a temporary copy of the latest version of a package even if you have it installed.
+This is potentially useful if you have an older version goinstalled, but are interested in the godocs for the latest development copy.

 license